-From homes to stocks (and bitcoin, obv), asset price inflation ‘running rampant’
+From homes to stocks (and bitcoin, of course), asset price inflation ‘running rampant’

 Lululemon Athletica Inc. shares are rising sharply in premarket action after its earnings report late Wednesday.

-The stock was up almost 8 per cent heading into the Nasdaq open.
+The stock was up more than 8.5 per cent heading into the Nasdaq open.

 The Canadian yoga wear retailer came in with better-than-expected numbers, reporting third-quarter profit slipped to $58.9-million (U.S.)., or 43 cents a share, diluted, from $68.3-million or 50 cents a year earlier.